Darbar Box Office Prediction: Is A Record Smashing Opening On Cards For The Rajinikanth Starrer?

 Tamil Nadu Box Office Collections

 As reported earlier, Darbar is getting a record release in Tamil Nadu.
 The Rajinikanth starrer is also having a massive number of fan shows on its opening day in the state.
-So, the mass entertainer is expected to make a record-smashing opening collection from the Tamil Nadu box office.
+So, Darbar is obviously expected to make a grand opening collection at the Tamil Nadu box office, and break all pre-existing day 1 collection records of Kollywood.

 All India Collections